nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 There is no wrong way to read this guide: if you want to skip ahead, go for it!
 Each section is contained in itself, and you can find what you are looking for without needing to read the previous sections.
 However, we recommend that you read through the entire guide at least once before utilizing the application, so that you would have a more thorough understanding of the all necessary features.

-This guide is comprised of 4 main sections:
+This guide comprises 4 main sections:
 1. The [**Quick Start**](#quick-start) section, we will walk through you in how to get started installing as well as running the ConnectCare on your own desktop

 2. The [**Features Section**](#features) will provide a comprehensive, easy-to-understand guide on how to fully make use of all of ConnectCare's functionalities and commands.